-Additional Considerations:
+Additional Considerations

-- A. Patients with valid DNR orders or advanced medical directives should receive supportive or comfort care, e.g. medication by any route, positioning and other measures to relieve pain and suffering.
-Also the use of oxygen, suction and manual treatment of an airway obstruction as needed for comfort. - B. Mass casualty incidents are not covered in detail by these guidelines.
-(See State Trauma Triage Algorithm). - C. If the situation appears to be a potential crime scene, EMS providers should disturb the scene as little as possible and communicate with law enforcement regarding any items that are moved or removed from the scene. - D. Mechanisms for disposition of bodies by means other than EMS providers and vehicles should be prospectively established in each county or locale. - 1.
+- Document the presence of the CPR Directive on the incident report.
+Describe the patient's medical history, presence of an advanced directive (if any), or verbal request to withhold resuscitation. - 2.
+Mass casualty incidents are not covered in detail by these guidelines.
+(See State Trauma Triage Algorithm). - 3.
+If the situation appears to be a potential crime scene, EMS providers should disturb the scene as little as possible and communicate with law enforcement regarding any items that are moved or removed from the scene. - 4.
+Mechanisms for disposition of bodies by means other than EMS providers and vehicles should be prospectively established in each county or locale. - 5.
 In all cases of unattended deaths occurring outside of a medical facility, the coroner should be contacted immediately.